KenYeoKP/mystuff/2-SPSS-KMeans/readme.md

 ![](kmeansoutput.png)
 ### Sometimes, it is the ‘not so obvious’ insights that matter
 We often focus at the obvious combinations, such as spa and casino, spa and gym, or spa and other amenities.
 However, a deeper look at the results revealed that most travellers did not consider a tennis court a must-have.
-So, what would you do with this finding?
+So, how should you prioritise your business offerings with this finding?

 <a style="font-weight:bold" href="https://KenYeoKP.github.io">Return to posts and repositories</a>